Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 ## Affine WCS

-JHV uses the standard linear FITS WCS to place voxel centres in the solar scene.
-The reference pixel coordinate `CRPIX` maps to the world coordinate `CRVAL`.
-Moving by one pixel along a pixel axis adds the corresponding column of the linear transform `M`.
+JHV uses the standard linear FITS WCS to place voxel centers in the solar scene. `CRPIX` identifies the reference position in one-based FITS pixel coordinates, and `CRVAL` gives its world coordinate.
+The linear transform `M` converts a displacement from that reference position, measured in pixels, into a displacement in world coordinates.

 For a one-based FITS pixel coordinate `p`, the mapping is: